 “Dealing”, in relation to Crown land, has the same meaning as it has in the Land Administration Act 1997.

-“Department” means the department of the Public Service principally assisting the Minister in the administration of this Act.

 “Digital title” means a certificate of title in a medium in which the data comprising the certificate is stored and retrieved by digital means.

 “Encumbrances” includes all prior estates interests rights claims and demands which can or may be had made or set up in to upon or in respect of the land, and a dealing that is registered under this Act.